dwspublic/Indigo-ring-mqtt/README.md

 Plugin for the Indigo Home Automation system to communicate with ring devices via MQTT.

 The plugin requires the ring-mqtt project (https://github.com/tsightler/ring-mqtt) to be running on your network.
 The preferred method is in a docker container.
-The ring-mqtt project is straightforward to install and configure to talk with the ring API.
+The ring-mqtt project is straightforward to install and configure to talk through the ring API with your ring credentials.
 It uses MQTT to publish messages for Indigo-ring-mqtt to subscribe to.
 Testing has been done with latest version of ring-mqtt (v5.6.3).

 The plugin also requires the Indigo MQTT Connector plugin (https://www.indigodomo.com/pluginstore/211/) and an MQTT Broker (such as https://www.indigodomo.com/pluginstore/260/).